-- Unihan database to maintain locale-related data.
+- j) kTotalStrokes an integer indicating the total number of strokes of a character, including that of its radical.
+The IRG understands the possible ambiguity of strokes even in individual submissions.
+This attribute is requested by UTC of Unicode for the Unihan database to maintain locale-related data.
 The IRG will not check the data and takes no responsibility for its correctness. - k) Optional Information in text format can be included in additional columns starting from k).